Overtime in Luxembourg

 An employer in Luxembourg can ask an employee to work overtime.
 However, this is only possible within reasonable limits and is subject to certain rules.
-The working time is defined in the employment contract, but it is also framed by Article 211-5 of the Luxembourg Labour Code.
+The working time is defined in the employment contract, but it is also regulated by article 211-5 of the Luxembourg Labour Code.

-Working time is the time during which the employee is at the disposal of his employer(s), if he has more than one, excluding rest periods.
+The working time is the time during which the employee is at the disposal of his employer(s), if he has more than one, except for rest periods.

-The parties to this employment contract are in principle free to fix the working time between themselves.
+The parties to the employment contract are in principle free to determine the working hours between themselves.

-However, this freedom is framed by Article 211-5 of the Luxembourg Labour Code, which limits the normal working time to 8 hours per day and 40 hours per week.
+However, this freedom is limited by Article 211-5 of the Luxembourg Labour Code, which limits the normal working hours to 8 hours per day and 40 hours per week.

-Thus, any work performed beyond the daily and weekly limits of normal working hours determined by law, i.e. beyond 8 hours per day and 40 hours per week, or determined by the parties, will be considered as overtime work.
+Any work performed beyond the daily and weekly limits of the normal working hours determined by law, i.e. beyond 8 hours per day and 40 hours per week, or determined by the parties, will therefore be considered as overtime.

 Scope of application

-Thus, the following shall be considered as overtime:
+The following are therefore to be considered as overtime:

-- Hours worked outside the Work Organization Plan (WOP), except if these hours were worked for cases of force majeure or due to unforeseeable events
+- Hours worked outside the Work Organisation Plan (WOP), except if these hours were worked in cases of force majeure or due to unforeseeable events;

-Any provision of overtime is subject to a prior notification or authorization procedure by the Minister of Labour in the manner provided below.
+Any overtime work is subject to prior notification or authorization by the Minister of Labour as set out below.

 The use of overtime is limited to the following exceptional cases:

-- Preventing the loss of perishable materials or avoiding jeopardizing the technical result of the work
+- Prevention of loss of perishable materials or avoidance of jeopardizing the technical result of the work;

-- Special work such as drawing up inventories or balance sheets, deadlines, liquidations and closing of accounts
+- Special work such as the drawing up of inventories or balance sheets, deadlines, liquidations and account closures;

-However, in duly justified cases with no direct impact on the labour market, overtime may be worked provided that the employer complies with the prior notification, or where appropriate authorisation, procedure described below.
+However, in duly justified cases with no direct impact on the labour market, overtime may be worked provided that the employer complies with the prior notification or, where applicable, authorization procedure described below.

 Prior notification of overtime

-Before any overtime is provided, the employer shall submit a reasoned request to the Labour and Mines Inspectorate (ITM).
+Before any overtime is worked, the employer must submit a reasoned request to the Labour and Mines Inspectorate (ITM).

-This request must be accompanied, under penalty of inadmissibility, by justifications on the exceptional circumstances that motivate it and on the reasons likely to exclude the use of complementary salaried workers.
+This request must be accompanied, on pain of inadmissibility, by justifications on the exceptional circumstances that motivate it and on the reasons likely to exclude the use of additional salaried workers.

-In addition, it will have to be accompanied by the opinion and signature of the staff delegation if it exists or, failing that, of the employees concerned by the provision of overtime.
+Moreover, it must be accompanied by the opinion and signature of the staff delegation, if any, or, failing that, of the employees concerned by the provision of overtime.

-In summary, the form will be obligatorily advised and signed by:
+In short, the form must be notified to and signed by

-- The opinion of the delegation or, failing that, that of the employees concerned, is favourable: prior notification of the request will be equivalent to authorisation
+- The opinion of the delegation or, failing that, that of the employees concerned, is favourable: the prior notification of the request will be considered as authorisation.

-No notification or authorization for overtime will be required for the two cases cited in Article 211-24 of the Labour Code, namely:
+No notification or authorization for overtime will be required for the two cases mentioned in article 211-24 of the Labour Code, namely:

-- When such hours are worked in connection with emergency work on machines or tools, or in case of force majeure that would hamper the proper organization of the establishment
+- When such hours are worked in connection with emergency work on machines or tools, or in the event of force majeure that would impede the proper organization of the establishment.

-In the aforementioned cases, the employer will have to inform the "Working Hours" department of the ITM.
+In the above-mentioned cases, the employer must inform the ITM "Working Hours" department.

-In addition to the notification, the employer will be required to send a record of overtime worked and forward it to the Ministry of Labour and Employment at the end of each period for which permission has been given.
+In addition to the notification, the employer must send a record of the overtime worked and forward it to the Ministry of Labour and Employment at the end of each period for which authorization has been given.

-He will also have to include the following information in a special register or file:
+The following information must also be recorded in a special register or file

-- Hours worked on Sundays, statutory holidays or at night
+- Hours worked on Sundays, public holidays or at night;

-This will be presented to the ITM during any checks.
+This must be presented to the ITM during any inspections.

 Collective labour agreements

-Collective labour agreements will be able to derogate from the legal regime on working hours in sectors suffering from a shortage of labour and whose output is not likely to be significantly improved by measures of work organisation, mechanisation or rationalisation.
+Collective labour agreements may derogate from the legal regime on working hours in sectors suffering from a shortage of labour and whose output is not likely to be significantly improved by measures of work organisation, mechanisation or rationalisation.

-Under Article 211-26, the total daily working time may not exceed ten hours per day, i.e. two hours of overtime per day.
-Moreover, this limitation does not cover work performed in order to deal with an accident in case of emergency.
+Under article 211-26, the total daily working time may not exceed ten hours per day, i.e. two hours of overtime per day.
+Moreover, this limitation does not apply to work performed in order to deal with an accident in an emergency.

-Any provision of overtime is in principle compensated either by wage increases or by time off.
+All overtime work is in principle compensated either by additional pay or by time off.

 In principle, overtime is:

-- Either compensated by compensatory rest of one and a half hours, at the rate of one hour plus half an hour of paid rest time per hour of overtime worked
+- Either compensated by a compensatory rest ofone and a half hours, at the rate of one hour plus half an hour of paid rest time per hour of overtime worked ;

-- Or counted at the same rate into a time savings account, the terms of which may be set by the applicable collective agreement or any other agreement between the social partners
+- Or recorded at the same rate in a time savings account, the terms of which may be set by the applicable collective agreement or any other agreement between the social partners.

-In addition, the payment of overtime may be considered in two cases:
+In addition, payment for overtime may be considered in two cases:

-- If for reasons related to the organization of the company, the recovery cannot be done according to the modalities cited above
+- If, for reasons related to the organization of the company, recovery cannot be made according to the terms and conditions mentioned above;

-In these two hypotheses, the employee will be entitled to the payment of his normal salary plus 40%.
-This 140% will be exempt from tax and social security contributions, with the exception of contributions for benefits in kind on the increased overtime.
+In these two cases, the employee will be entitled to the payment of his normal salary plus 40%.
+This 140% will be exempt from taxes and social security contributions, with the exception of contributions for benefits in kind on the increased overtime.

-However, the above conditions do not apply to employees with the status of senior manager, whose presence in the company is indispensable for its operation and supervision.
+However, the above-mentioned conditions do not apply to employees with the status of senior executives, whose presence in the company is essential to ensure its operation and supervision.

-Senior managers are employees who have a salary that is significantly higher than that of employees covered by the collective agreement or scaled in some other way, taking into account the time required to perform the duties, if this salary is the counterpart of the exercise of a real effective power of direction or whose nature of the tasks involves a well-defined authority, a large independence in the organization of work and a large freedom of working hours and in particular the absence of constraints in the schedules.
+Senior managers are employees who are paid a salary that is significantly higher than that of employees covered by the collective agreement or by other means, taking into account the time required to perform their duties, if this salary is the counterpart of the exercise of a real power of direction or if the nature of their tasks involves a well-defined authority, a large degree of independence in the organisation of work and a large degree of freedom in working hours, and in particular the absence of constraints in the timetable.

-The employer will only be able to impose the provision of overtime to his employee within the limits of reasonableness.
-In case of systematic recourse to overtime, this may be considered as an abuse of right and the employee will refuse to work these overtime hours.
+The employer may only impose overtime on his employee within the limits of reasonableness.
+In case of systematic recourse to overtime, this could be considered as an abuse of right and the employee could refuse to work overtime.

 Sources and info: Luxembourg Labour Code

 Axis Advice relies on up-to-date data and reliable sources.
-However, the articles are made available for information purposes and do not constitute binding legal advice.
-Although Axis endeavours to keep the content of this article correct and up to date, no rights can be derived from it.
+However, the articles are provided for information purposes and do not constitute binding legal advice.
+Although Axis strives to keep the content of this article correct and up-to-date, no rights can be derived from it.